davidje13/typescript-eslint-converter/README.md

   - `no-dupe-class-members`
   - `no-redeclare`

-* Convert native eslint and babel rules which [do not support TypeScript](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#extension-rules):
+* Convert native ESLint and babel rules which [do not support TypeScript](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#extension-rules):
   (any configuration is copied over; the TypeScript rules are config-compatible)

   - `brace-style` &rarr; `@typescript-eslint/brace-style`